-The condensate drains from the water heater's covered by this instruction have PH levels between 4.3 and 5.0.
+- The condensate drains from the water heater's covered by this instruction have pH levels between 4.3 and 5.0.
 Install a commercially available neutralizing kit if required by local codes.
-Lower PH levels are acidic.
-Do not connect a metal condensate drain line, such as copper pipe, to the water heater for this reason.

-- 2. The field installed condensate drain line must not be less than 1/2 inch PVC in size. - 3.
+Lower pH levels are acidic.
+Do not connect a metal condensate drain line, such as copper pipe, to the water heater for this reason. - The field installed condensate drain line must not be less than 1/2 inch PVC in size.
+The condensate line must slope to an open drain. - 3.
+DO NOT INSTALL AN ADDITIONAL TRAP IN THE CONDENSATE DRAIN PIPING.
 DO NOT remove, modify or alter the factory condensate trap.